savonet/liquidsoap/doc/content/external_encoders.md

 -------------
 Videos can also be encoded by programs able to read files in avi format from standard input.
 To use it, the flag `video=true` of `%external` should be used.
-For instance, a compresed avi file can be generated with `ffmpeg` using
+For instance, a compressed avi file can be generated with `ffmpeg` using

 ```liquidsoap
 output.file(